fablab-leoben/UV_furnace/README.md

 The CAD Design was done with [Onshape](https://www.onshape.com/cad-pricing "Onshape").
 It is free for Hobbyists, Makers.

 You can find and download the UV furnace design [here](https://cad.onshape.com/documents/65acaf65361afb5a9c027038/w/3b13638207107c108fe9135d/e/915e14169c92d702a1d86d80 "UV furnace design").
+Please feel free to use other materials for your furnace design and just take measurements as you need them.

 ### 5. Circuit